KAY-imaging/OA-pipeline/README.md

 >    Filter settings can be adjusted with respect to your image properties
 >    See the settings below

-The filters we provide for our pipeline can be modified with the following settings:
+The filters we provide for our workflow can be modified with the following settings:

 **'number_of_images_for_threshold'** is a function that sets a number of images in the series for threshold calculation.
 It allows you either to define different thresholds for every single image or define the threshold for one image by specifying the **thr** tag in image name and then apply it to all the other images in the series.